 When it comes to makeup, I’ve always fallen into the more is more camp, except when I’m in a room full of YouTubers because they’re on a whole other level, even in real life.
-I remember wearing CoverGirl foundation in high school until I discovered Revlon ColorStay and from there it was only a hop, skip, and a jump until I was wearing Teint Idole while working at a Lancome counter in college.
+I wore CoverGirl foundation in high school until I discovered Revlon ColorStay and from there it was only a hop, skip, and a jump until I was wearing Teint Idole while working at a Lancome counter in college.
 I love applying makeup, wearing makeup, and talking about makeup, so the whole concept of Glossier’s Perfecting Skin Tint is pretty foreign to me.

 Folu isn’t the only one from my internet circle to express this sort of “achievement unlocked” emotion when it comes to reaching a point where she’d feel comfortable wearing the Perfecting Skin Tint.
 If you’ve ever passed a model truly off duty in the streets of SoHo, she probably looked like she stepped right off the set of a Glossier shoot.
 The girls featured on their Instagram and e-commerce pages look perfectly real and are all at least a decade, if not two, younger than I am.
 I feel great about my skin, but I had to know if I had ascended to some new level of skincare and confidence where I too could comfortably wear the Perfecting Skin Tint.
 Pixi Glow Tonic does work wonders, after all.